 The PFML provides for leave broader than currently permitted under the FMLA and regulations have not yet been finalized implementing the law.
 Employers need to immediately assess current policies and determine what contribution rates they will implement or opt out of the law.

-This Employment Law Alert is intended to keep readers current on matters affecting employment law and is not intended to be legal advice.
+This Labor & Employment Legal Update is intended to keep readers current on matters affecting employment law and is not intended to be legal advice.
 If you have any questions, please contact Walter Foster at 617.342.6853 or firstname.lastname@example.org.

 Share This Post

 Charlotte L. Bednar